-- Extracoronal semi-precision attachment. - Universal hinge with vertical resiliency. - Nylon male, plastic pattern female. - Female is waxed into the pattern of the abutment restoration for a one-piece casting.
-A gingival off-set on the female allows room for the interdental papilla. - Two offset females (2.5 and 4.5) that allow the female eyelet to be placed closer to the tissue and are packaged with RV males - Black fabrication male with built-in spacer. - Six color coded males for six levels of retention (lightest to strongest): white, orange, blue, grey, yellow, red.
+- Smallest extracoronal semi-precision attachment in the world that incorporates universal hinging with vertical resiliency. - Nylon male, plastic pattern female. - Female is waxed into the pattern of the abutment restoration for a one-piece casting.
+A gingival off-set on the female allows room for the interdental papilla. - Black fabrication male with built-in spacer. - Six color coded males for six levels of retention.
+Lightest to strongest: white, orange, blue, grey, yellow, red.
 The white and orange are final males.
-The blue and grey males are oversize - Two Extra Oversized Males for greater retention in problem cases yellow has a larger button than the grey; red has a larger button than the yellow. - Nylon male greatly reduces the rate of female wear.
-Replacing a worn male with a new one of the same color restores the attachment's retention. - Optional ERA Metal Jacket, or ERA-RV Metal Jacket, holds the attachment male in the denture base and is sold pre-loaded with a black processing male. - Males easily changed without use of autopolymerizing acrylic. - Standard and reduced vertical (ERA-RV) size males.
-Both size males fit the same females.
+The blue and grey males are oversize. - Two Extra Oversized Males for greater retention in problem cases yellow, has a larger button than the grey: red has a larger button than the yellow. - Nylon male greatly reduces the rate of female wear.
+Replacing a worn male with a new one of the same color restores the attachment's retention. - Optional Micro ERA Metal Jacket holds the attachment male in the denture base and is sold pre-loaded with a black processing male. - Males easily changed without use of autopolymerizing acrylic.

-Fixation: Male - retained directly in processed denture acrylic or an ERA Metal Jacket.
 Female - cast as part of crown pattern.